 Computer-based layout tools like SketchUp are another option for planning your van build.
-SketchUp is a free 3D design tool that can really help you visualize your van’s interior.
+SketchUp is a free 3D design tool that can really help you visualize your van’s layout.
 It has a bit of a learning curve, but there are some great tutorials out there going over how to use SketchUp to design your van.

 A bathroom setup is something you may think you need at first, and it certainly can be nice to not have to worry about leaving your van in the middle of the night to poop (if we’re just talking #1, you can always use a pee bottle, even without a bathroom).